johannschopplich/animere/README.md

 <br>

-Reveal elements while you scroll with an animation of your liking.
+## Key Features

-**Key features**:
+> Reveal elements while you scroll with an animation of your liking.

 1. 🍃 **Lightweight**: 817 bytes minified & gzipped
 2. ✨ **CSS-Driven**: Utilizes [Animate.css](https://animate.style) under the hood